Advice for LGB&T tourists travelling abroad.

 Advice for LGBT travellers while overseas

-- if you intend to visit cruising areas or internet chat rooms find out about the local situation and take sensible precautions if you meet someone; some dating apps have safety tips; in countries where attitudes towards LGB&T people are hostile, police have been known to carry out entrapment campaigns
+- if you intend to visit cruising areas or use a dating app, find out about the local situation and take sensible precautions if you meet someone; some dating apps have safety tips; in countries where attitudes towards LGB&T people are hostile, police have been known to carry out entrapment campaigns

 - if you receive unwelcome attention or unwelcome remarks about your sexuality or gender identity, it’s usually best to ignore them and move to a safe place.
 Depending on the country or area you’re in, you may then want to report it to the authorities

 - depending on the country you’re in, you may be more likely to experience difficulties in rural areas so it’s best to exercise discretion

 - some hotels, especially in rural areas, won’t accept bookings from same sex couples – check before you go